 Cardenas purchased seven Los Altos Ranch Market locations in Arizona from Northgate Gonzalez Markets in late 2017.
 In a statement at the time, John Gomez, the then-president of Cardenas, said: “Acquisitions and new strategic store sites are a vital component of our development plan.”

-Cardenas, which has increased its presence in Southern California and runs several stores there, now poses a greater challenge to Northgate Gonzalez.
+Cardenas, which has increased its presence in Southern California and runs several stores there, now poses a more significant challenge to Northgate Gonzalez.